plain-JavaScript/plain-javascript.github.io/README.md

 * https://github.com/frameworkless-movement/manifesto

 >Principles
->Everytime that we consider the choice of a framework for a project we will use these principles to guide our choices.
+>Every time that we consider the choice of a framework for a project we will use these principles to guide our choices.
 >* The value of a software is not the code itself but in the reasons behind the existence of that code.
 >* Every decision should be made considering the context.
 A good choice in a given context could be a bad choice in another one.
 >* The mindful choice of a framework is a technical one and should be made by technical people, taking business needs into account.